 Where do you interview?

-In 2015, Thompson Coburn held on-site interviews at the following locations:
+Thompson Coburn has held on-site interviews at the following locations:

 - Chicago Walk Around Program (Chicago, IL)